thiagolrpinho/MP_Final_Project_Chess_Game/README.md

 To run other tests just go to the main folder of the project:
 To test only the Binary Tree used on the game.
 ```
-make board_square_tester
+make square_tester
 ```

-Beside the previous tests, if you want to test too the game statements of the game:
+Beside the previous tests, if you want to test too the game board:
 ```
 make board_tester
 ```